albertodemichelis/squirrel/doc/source/reference/api/object_creation_and_handling.rst

     :param SQInteger * nfreevars: a pointer to an integer that will store the number of free variables
     :returns: an SQRESULT

-retrieves number of parameters and number of freevariables from a squirrel closure.
+retrieves number of parameters and number of freevariables from a quirrel closure.